kassymm/nFactorial/README.md

 The game was written using the Pygame library.

+The game has 3 levels of egg rolling speed.
+Also, in each level of difficulty, the rate of egg spawning increases with time.
+You have 3 lives, indicated by the chick shadows on the upper left corner of the gaming window.
+Once the egg drops to the ground, you lose a life and a chick turns black.

+Once the game is over, you will be asked to provide your nickname.
+Click the button to type and insert your nick.
+If successful, you will see your name on the leaderboard!

+### Instructions
+Install the pygame library.

 Run the game.py file to start the game.

 You will be welcomed by the start menu with the leaderboard of top prior players.